sitedata/checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 ## Reusable code snippets

-To DRY (Dont' Repeat Yourself) up your code, we advise you strongly to create all setup and teardown scripts as code snippets.
-You can create, update and delete code snippets in the account section.
+To DRY (Don't Repeat Yourself) up your code, we strongly advice you create all setup and teardown scripts as code snippets.
+You can create, update and delete code snippets in the 'Code Snippets' section.
 Snippets are available to all checks.

 ![reusable code snippets](/docs/images/api-checks/snippets-list.png)